-Baked tempeh meatballs are the “meatiest”, easiest, most delicious vegan meatballs you’ll ever make.
+Baked tempeh meatballs are the “meatiest”, most delicious vegan meatballs you’ll ever make.
 Less than 40 minutes from start to finish.
-(This article has been updated from its original February 2020 version.)

-In the realm of traditional-to-vegan recipe conversions, meatballs are one of the most challenging – right up there with mac and cheese.
+In the realm of traditional-to-vegan recipe conversions, meatballs are one of the most challenging.
 Between textural missteps and out-of-left-field ingredient additions like quinoa (why?), a truly satisfying vegan meatball is hard to come by.
 Luckily for us, Lisa Dawn Angerame, author of Wait, That’s Vegan?!, was up for the challenge.

-Lisa’s debut cookbook is an approachable collection of vegan versions of classic comfort foods – from pancakes and lasagna, to burgers and cupcakes, and everything in between.
-I got intimately acquainted with Lisa and her recipes in the summer of 2019, when I had the privilege of photographing them.
-During a seven-day marathon, we shot all 75 recipes for the book in her Manhattan apartment.
+Lisa’s debut cookbook is a collection of vegan versions of classic comfort foods – from pancakes and lasagna, to burgers and cupcakes, and everything in between.
+I got acquainted with Lisa and her recipes in the summer of 2019, when I had the privilege of photographing them.
+During a seven-day marathon, we shot all 75 recipes in her Manhattan apartment.
 The tempeh meatballs were one of the best things I tasted during the shoot and I’m so psyched they made the cover!

 These ‘balls have a chewy interior and a satisfying caramelized crust, just like traditional meatballs.
 The combo of miso, tomato paste, and nutritional yeast lends a rich salty-savory flavor, and parsley gives them an earthy freshness.